 IBFI credits: 40

 For: bike fitters, coaches or clinicians wanting to build on basic experience and develop the skills to diagnose and resolve a cyclist’s comfort issues related to their bike fit.

-Pre Req: Level 1 training from Fit Kit Systems or other bike fit education, or 10+ bike fits.
+Pre Req: Level 1 or 2 training from Fit Kit Systems or other bike fit education, or 10+ bike fits.

 Content: identifying and resolving common cycling complaints; contact point management; intro to the use of video capture and analysis.

 Outcome: to be able to diagnose and address a cyclist’s bike fit issues; make suitable equipment or out-referral recommendations; use additional fitting tools.